Chapter 4 - No One Was Enlightened by the Enlightenment

 Byzantine emperor Alexios I Komnenos wrote to Pope Urban II in 1095 asking for aid against the invading Turks.
 This sparked a call to arms by the Pope and the beginning of the First Crusade.
 The cause was just and understandable.
 The crusades themselves were fought, for the time, with relative justice but there were certainly atrocities and horrors.
 But these were only horrors by Christian standards.
 For other cultures, sacking a city or massacring a group were not considered wrong.
 But when the crusaders did it, they brought shame to their Christian cause.
-The pope was forced to apologize and condemn on various occasions.
+These moments, while memorable, did not define the crusades and in comparison to the Muslim invasions of Christian lands (or for that matter, any invasion by any ancient people), the Christian crusades were remarkably atrocity free.
+When atrocities did happen, the pope apologized - something no other conquering leader of the time would have done.
 Rodney Stark sums up the truth of the crusades in the following way, “The Crusades were not unprovoked.
 They were not the first round of European colonialism.
 They were not conducted for land, loot, or converts.
 The crusaders were not barbarians who victimized the cultivated Muslims.
 They sincerely believed that they served in God's battalions.”

 How Christianity Checked the Power of Emperors

-Christians rejected the constant war of the Romans.
-Christians were prohibited from participating as soldiers.
-As Christianity became the majority religion in the Roman Empire, Christian bishops provided a check on the Emperor.
-There are many examples of bishops calling Emperors.
+For most of history, kings ruled with few checks on their personal behavior.
+If you had the power of the sword, you had absolute power.
+But as Christianity became the majority religion in the Roman Empire, Christian bishops provided unprecedented checks on the power of the secular rulers.
+There are many examples of bishops calling Emperors to accountability.
 One great example is when Ambrose of Milan confronted Theodosius the Great regarding the brutal and deadly manner he put down an uprising.
 Ambrose wrote to him,

-The Roman Emperor, once unchecked an unchecked position, was forced by Ambrose to do penance publicly wearing sackcloth outside a church door begging those who entered to pray for him.
+The Roman Emperor, once a person that no one could question let along admonish, was forced by Ambrose to do penance publicly wearing sackcloth outside a church door begging those who entered to pray for him.
 This was a remarkable example of the church limiting power that once had no limit.
 But it certainly is not the only time.